sivatejaat/paper-analyzer/README.md

 ---

 ## Features
+0. **pdf downloads** : The PDF Downloader python file takes all the URLs from the input_file.txt input and finds the DOI and downloads the PDFs.
 1. **Batch Processing**: Automatically processes all PDFs in the `papers` folder.
 2. **Summarization**: Creates concise summaries for scientific papers.
 3. **Table Extraction**: Extracts results tables into CSV files (if tables exist in the PDF).